 Before we get into it, if you don’t have a Casting Networks profile, create one.
 If you do have a profile, make sure you upload your updated resume, theatrical headshots, reels, relevant clips, etc.

 Next, make sure you link to your theatrical reps.
 You have to add your agency to your account through a code.
 You can’t just type it in.
 If your rep hasn’t already sent it, contact them for this code.

 If you have reps in more than one market, you should create a Casting Networks profile for yourself and add your agency.

-Pro Tip: If you have 2 local hire reps, you only need to add all your photos/footage/resume once and then you can call Casting Networks and have them copy it all over to your other profile.
-You will get one free photo upload for each agency you’re with.
+Pro Tip: If you have two local hire reps, you only need to add all your photos/footage/resume once.
+You can then call Casting Networks and have them copy it all over to your other profile.
+You will get one free photo upload for each network you belong to.

 Cast It is the platform that is used for casting to upload and share our auditions with studios for approval. www.CastingItTalent.com

 Casting Networks, known to Los Angeles actors as LA Casting, is a platform previously used to send out breakdowns for commercial projects to agents and managers, and a place where actors had profiles to commercially market themselves.

 All of this is changing a bit as Cast It & Casting Networks have merged.
 FOX has now announced that they will exclusively be using Casting Networks to release their breakdowns (actually called “briefs” through this platform) for all their projects – both theatrical and commercial.

 Casting Networks is now being used for both commercial and theatrical breakdowns/briefs.